-What role does architecture play in supporting a new second nature?
+What role does architecture play in supporting a second nature?

 The Bird Learning Center